7 Ways to Get Employees Excited About Safety Training

 Here are 7 ways to get employees excited about safety training that can be used in conjunction with our online courses.

-3. Use incentives– to drum up some interest and enthusiasm.
+Use incentives to drum up some interest and enthusiasm.
 Incentives should be based on what motivates your employees.
-For participating in training sessions, hold drawings or raffles for prizes, coupons, gift certificates, leave work early passes to be used at your discretion, provide snacks etc. This can also be a great way to make sure everyone arrives on time if you hold drawings at the time workers are expected to arrive.
-Many companies cater to these coupons and incentives, even for small businesses.
+For participating in training sessions, hold drawings or raffles for prizes, coupons, gift certificates, leave work early passes to be used at your discretion, provide snacks etc. Drawings can also be a great way to make sure everyone arrives on time, if you hold drawings at the time workers are expected to arrive.
+Many companies cater to coupons and incentives, even for small businesses.

-5. Make learning interactive– facilitate a hands-on experience for optimum interactive learning.
-This can involve simulations and practicing drills, or even playing a game to make learning the material more engaging.
+Facilitate a hands-on experience for optimum interactive learning.
+Hands-on learning can involve simulations and practicing drills, or even playing a game to make learning the material more engaging.

-6. Schedule breaks– by breaking up the training session into more manageable time increments, employees are more likely to stay connected to the learning process.
+By breaking up the training session into more manageable time increments, employees are more likely to stay connected to the learning process.
 Pressing on when employees are bored, tired, and uninterested will lessen their ability to comprehend and retain the necessary information from the course.
-Taking breaks will help everyone stay refreshed and focused on the material.
+Taking breaks helps everyone stay refreshed and focused on the material.

 Latest posts by Korky (see all)

 - 7 Ways to Get Employees Excited About Safety Training - April 4, 2018